Local Area Network or VPN Configuration

 Wide Area Network Configuration

 Pearl Software’s Mobility Monitor™ works with a Firewall or NAT device through a specified group of ports.
 IM.Echo workstations establish an initial connection with the IM.Echo Server on a Control Port (Server Port Number).
 Additional command and control communications occur on three supplemental IP ports.
-The Server Port Number (e.g. 58000) and three additional IP ports (e.g. 58001, 58002 and 58003) will need to be opened for direct pass-thru on your Firewall device.
+The Server Port Number (e.g. 58000) and three additional IP ports (e.g. 58001, 58002 and 58003) will need to be opened for direct pass-thru on your Firewall device to manage users while they are off of your private network.

 Public IP: Server Port Number + 0 «-» Private IP: Server Port Number + 0